SpektraSystems/Red-Hat-Modernize-Apps/lab1.md

 works, open your browser and go to the OpenShift Web Console url provided in the environment details page.

 The first screen you will see is the authentication screen.
 Enter your **username** and **password** and then log in.

-After you have authenticated to the web console, you will be presented with a list of projects that your user has permission to work with.
+This is the OpenShift console, your visual point of access and management to your OpenShift cluster.
+CodeReady Workspaces and your deployment environment, both, run on this OpenShift cluster.

 ## Setup Your Workspace on CodeReady Workspaces

 Follow these instructions to setup the development environment on CodeReady Workspaces.